The Ariane Poole Interview

 The make-up looks you created for Mel & Kim have a classic timeless quality which would work as well today as it did 30+ years ago.

 Yes absolutely!
 What I love about that Mel & Kim cover is that it actually stands the test of time.
 It doesn't look dated!
-Whereas, I was looking back on some of the stuff I did for Vogue - it definitely dated (laughs) - but you could take that look from the album and put it out now, and nobody would think it was out of place.
-Even if you look at the Cosmopolitan Magazine shots, where Mel wears the vibrant pink dress.
-It is the clothes and the accessories that really date the pictures but you can see the eyebrows have structure in the way that eyebrows have now - the smokey eye, the blending and everything - you could take that make-up and put it out now.
+Whereas, I was looking back on some of the stuff I did for Vogue... it definitely dated (laughs) .
+But you could take that look, from the album, and put it out now and nobody would think it was out of place.
+Even if you look at the Cosmopolitan Magazine shots, it is the clothes and the accessories that really date the pictures but you can see the eyebrows have structure in the way that eyebrows have now.
+The smokey eye, the blending and everything - you could take that make-up and put it out now.
 Looking back at some of the pictures you sent me, and some of the clothes - oh my gosh, I had to laugh!
 The clothes weren’t always that great!
 I remember that era very well (laughs).
-The clothes are definitely dating (laughs) but the make-up would work just as well today.
+The clothes are definitely dating but the make-up would work just as well today.

 And, of course, it was the pre-digital age where mistakes couldn’t be fixed in post-production.
-That must have required much more attention to detail, on shoots.
+That must have required much more attention to detail, on set.

 Oh my gosh, yes (laughs).
 Kathleen and I used to stand right in beside Brian, almost like we were glued to him.
 We were there waiting, looking at the Polaroids, making sure everything was OK, and if either of the girls were shiny or the hair was out of place, we would ask Brian to stop shooting and run in there and fix it.
 That means that the lighting, and everything you see on the 'F.L.M.' album cover, was down to Brian’s brilliant lighting and the make-up skills, and the hair skills on set.
 That's not blowing my own horn or anything like that, it’s just that we didn’t have that luxury of saying ‘oh well, they can Photoshop it out later’.
 You’d have one chance and one opportunity to get it right, and if it wasn’t good then you would not be working with that photographer again - or anybody for that matter.
 If it had been the modern day, then those shots would have been airbrushed all over the place but, back then, it had to be perfect.